runemadsen/runemadsen-2013/_posts/blog/2010-01-24-importing-processing-into-eclipse-on-a-mac.md

 ---
 layout:     blog
-title:      "Importing Processing into Eclipse on a Mac"
+title:      "Processing in Eclipse on a Mac"
 date:       2010-01-24 17:01:55
 categories: blog
 ---